 Rochie's promising life was cut short when she was killed during a scuba diving class in 1991, when she was 22, just short of graduation.
 Roya, then 31, was left to maintain the business.
 More than 27 years after her sister's death, the bustling storefront and online business still bears Rochie's name in her honor and legacy, and Roya carries her younger sister in her heart.

 To honor Rochie's memory, the Saberzadeh family contributes regularly to the sisters' alma mater to assist CSUN students following a similar path: aspiring entrepreneurs.
 The family's contribution to the CSUN Career Center Endowment will provide long-term support to enhancing the professional credibility of CSUN students.

 Your Gift's At Work

 Amaralys Gastelum, a student recipient of the program said, "Thanks to Matty's Closet I feel more confident for my upcoming interview."

 Matty's Closet is a new clothing resource at the Career Center, aimed at helping students in need and facing tough wardrobe decisions.
-The Closet will offer not only wardrobe advice for an interview, but also provide a free complete professional outfit for the student, with pieces such as shirt, skirt, pants and tie.
+The Closet will offer not only wardrobe advice for an interview but also provide a free complete professional outfit for the student, with pieces such as a shirt, skirt, pants, and tie.